theonize/Currier/Gloss/Hebrews/Hebrews 1.md

 # Hebrews 1

+1) "Long ago", in the beginning
+ ~ [Gen 1:1], [John 1:1]
-1) "many ways" ~ The diversity of genre within the revelation only serves to enhance its singular message: the gospel of Christ.
+"many ways" ~ The diversity of genre within the revelation only serves to enhance its singular message: the gospel of Christ.

 2) "these last days" ~ could mean the dawn of new era, the early Church believed that they were in the beginning of the end of time

 "by a Son" ~ this does not mean polytheism, it simply refers to the fact that Jesus was/is a spiritual being (this does not mean He is not the Almighty, in fact it implies that He is superior: Yahweh reveals through both spiritual and physical incarnations - He is both within and above these)

-3) upholds ~ _pharo_, the idea of maintenance or sustenance **all things**
+3) "exact imprint" ~ whereas the Shekinah was a limited expression "...of his nature" ~ charakter ~ character upholds ~ _pharo_, the idea of maintenance or sustenance ...[Col 1:17]
+	**all things**

-	"sat down" this Son (pre-eminent above all others) is _with_ God
+	"sat down" this Son (pre-eminent above all others) is _with_ God ...note the notion of finality in the Son's act

-	5 attributes this Son
+	5 attributes of the Son
 	- the radiance of His glory
 	- the exact representation of His essence
 	- the sustainer of His word of power